davidmegli/TDT4290-Customer-Driven-Project/README.md

-# TDT4290 Customer Driven Project - VR Training Application
+# TDT4290 Customer Driven Project - VR Application

-A Unity-based Virtual Reality training application developed for TDT4290 Customer Driven Project course.
+A Unity-based Virtual Reality application developed for TDT4290 Customer Driven Project course.
 This project implements a multi-level VR experience with dynamic audio systems, wall mechanics, and elevator navigation.

 ## 🎯 Project Overview

-This VR application provides an immersive training environment where users navigate through multiple levels, interact with moving walls, and experience spatial audio feedback.
-The project focuses on providing realistic audio cues and haptic feedback for training scenarios.
+This VR application provides an immersive environment where users navigate through multiple levels, interact with moving walls, and experience spatial audio feedback.
+The project focuses on providing realistic audio cues and haptic feedback for scenarios.

 ## 🛠️ Technical Stack